mushroomfire/mdapy/README.rst

 Install from source code.
 ---------------------------

-.. note:: You should install pybind11 and have a c++ compilation environment.
+- You should install pybind11 and have a c++ compilation environment.

    .. code-block:: bash